Man accused of selling Swiss bank data agrees plea bargain

 Julius Baer agreed in 2011 to pay German tax authorities 50 million euros ($66.47 million) to close a tax investigation, but is still under investigation in the United States for helping wealthy Americans evade taxes through secret Swiss accounts.

-Germany and Switzerland struck a deal last year aimed at allowing Swiss banks to levy tax on Germans clients without revealing their identities, but it was overturned by the centre-left opposition in the upper house of parliament.
-(Reporting by Alice Baghdjian and Katharina Bart; editing by Patrick Graham)
+Germany and Switzerland struck a deal last year aimed at allowing Swiss banks to levy tax on Germans clients without revealing their identities, but it was overturned by the center-left opposition in the upper house of parliament.